 Millions of women in the United States want contraception but can’t get it.
 With the addition of Delaware in May 2021, The Pill Club now offers people who menstruate virtual access to licensed providers who can prescribe birth control in 47 states, and discreet contraception delivery nationwide.

-Unlike standard online pharmacies, The Pill Club focuses specifically on confidentiality, cost-savings, and virtual prescribing services.
+Unlike standard online pharmacies, The Pill Club [UPDATE: now Favor] focuses specifically on confidentiality, cost-savings, and virtual prescribing services.
 This focus is designed to empower people who menstruate, giving them control over their reproductive choices.

 A broad range of factors creates significant barriers to contraception for many people, especially for individuals with limited financial resources.
 According to research conducted by Power to Decide, more than 19 million women who are eligible for publicly funded contraception live in “contraceptive deserts.”
 The term refers to geographic areas in some states where lack of access leaves hundreds of thousands of women unprotected.
 In these locations, eligible women don’t have reasonable access to a clinic providing a full range of birth control options.
 That means women have little to no choice about their birth control method, must travel more than an hour to reach the nearest clinic, or both.